Support for the Armed Forces Community

 For support purposes a veteran is anyone who either:

-- has served for at least one day in Her Majesty's Armed Forces (regular and reserve)
+- has served for at least one day in His Majesty's Armed Forces (regular and reserve)

 - was a Merchant Mariner who saw duty on military operations